 Some Common Myths About Nicotine Replacement Therapy (NRT)16 Aug 2019

 You may have heard that nicotine replacement therapy doesn’t work, or worse, that it can keep you addicted to smoking.
 These ill-informed myths abound despite the fact that NRT can double your chances of quitting smoking for good.
 We decided to bust these myths once and for all, so you can know the real truth behind all the myths around NRT.

 Myth #1: Nicotine Replacement Therapy (NRT) Won’t Help Me Quit Smoking

 Nicotine replacement therapy can DOUBLE your chances of quitting

-Truth: Not only does nicotine replacement therapy work, it can double your chances of quitting smoking for good.
+Truth: Not only does nicotine replacement therapy work, but it also doubles your chances of quitting smoking for good.
 The likelihood of staying smoke-free for more than six months is increased when a smoker uses NRT according to the directions, inadequate amounts and for a sufficient duration of time.

 Myth #2: Isn’t quitting really about willpower?